Did you know 1 in 6 children between 2 and 8 years has a developmental, mental, or behavioral disorder?

 For their entire lives, you’ve been able to keep a watchful eye over them, protecting and ensuring their well-being.
 The thought of them being away from you can be a genuine challenge.

 Part of the problem is often the uncertainty around the experience.
-You probably have a mass of questions that the internet hasn’t answered.
+You probably have a many questions that the internet cannot answered.